Shop Pay, Apple Pay, PayPal: Why GA4 Misses Revenue

 /products.json?limit=1returning non-JSON was treated as headless or JSON endpoint blocked

-- Sandboxed pixel IDs do not always appear in SSR HTML.
-Shopify's Web Pixel sandbox renders tracking configuration inside iframed JSON that is hydrated client-side.
-A store running GA4 via the sandbox may show
+- Sandboxed pixel IDs do not always show up in SSR HTML.
+Shopify's Web Pixel sandbox renders the tracking config inside iframed JSON that gets hydrated client-side.
+A store running GA4 through the sandbox can show

-web-pixels-managersignatures without a visibleG-XXXXXXmeasurement ID in the static HTML.
-This means our GA4 / Meta Pixel / TikTok counts are floors, not ceilings. - Headless storefronts shift tracking further client-side.
-Four stores in our sample (15%) are Next.js-fronted on top of a Shopify backend.
-Their marketing HTML is hydrated by React, which often loads tracking asynchronously.
-For these stores, SSR signal is weakest.
+web-pixels-managersignatures with no visibleG-XXXXXXmeasurement ID in the static HTML.
+So our GA4, Meta Pixel, and TikTok counts are floors, not ceilings.
+The real numbers can only be higher. - Headless storefronts push tracking even further client-side.
+Four stores in the sample (15%) run Next.js on top of a Shopify backend.
+Their marketing HTML is hydrated by React, which often loads tracking after the fact.
+For these stores, the SSR signal is at its weakest.

-- Third-party server-side pipes can be invisible when the merchant routes sGTM through a custom subdomain.
+- A third-party pipe can hide when the merchant routes sGTM through a custom subdomain.
 We searched for vendor-owned domains (stape.io, elevar.io, littledata.io, analyzify.com) and for common sGTM patterns.
-A merchant who has cleanly CNAMEd their sGTM container to a fully custom subdomain will not match these signatures.
-The 1-of-27 figure is therefore a floor for third-party sGTM adoption; the true number could be higher, but not by much given that most implementations leave at least one vendor-identifiable string in the HTML.
+A merchant who has cleanly CNAMEd their sGTM container to a fully custom subdomain will not match any of these.
+So the 1-of-27 figure is a floor for third-party sGTM adoption.
+The true number could be higher.
+It will not be much higher, because most setups leave at least one vendor-identifiable string in the HTML.

-What the crawl reliably tells us.
-Which domain the checkout references (shop.app, pay.shopify.com, checkout.shopify.com), whether the Web Pixel sandbox is active (a strong binary signal), whether a third-party pipe is visibly branded in the markup, and which express checkout buttons are declared.
-These are the signals our headline findings rest on.
+What the crawl tells us reliably.
+Which domain the checkout points at (shop.app, pay.shopify.com, checkout.shopify.com).
+Whether the Web Pixel sandbox is active, which is a strong yes-or-no signal.
+Whether a third-party pipe is visibly branded in the markup.
+And which express checkout buttons are declared.
+Those are the four signals the headline findings rest on.

 | Signal detected in public HTML | Count | % |